 Here's a picture of my table from the past.
 I found glow-in-the-dark martini glasses and used mixes from Stirrings to make great drinks.
 Those glasses were wonderful!
 They lit the table with an eerie ambiance and continued to glow until late the next morning.
 One rule about the drinks - when blueberry flavor was used, guests had to request refills by asking for "More boo!-berry please!"
 The same applied to "blood of the vampire" for cranberry, and "swamp juice" for lime.
 Otherwise, requests for more were ignored!

 One year, after the eats were gone, I passed around a basket of those little Halloween character wind-up toys.
 Each guest selected one, named it, and lined it up at the starting line - which, on this striped table cloth, was an easy task!
 Some of the toys veered sideways and fell off the table, others ran out of "gas" after a few inches, but the ones belonging to Mary Jo and Keenon (son-in-law #2) battled it out in a final heat for the prize.
-I really don't remember who won, but what I do remember is a picture of six "twenty-somethings" gathered around the table, laughing with hilarity and cheering on their two inch plastic wind-up skeleton, monster or witch.
+I really don't remember who won, but what I do remember is a picture of six "twenty-somethings" gathered around the table, laughing with hilarity and cheering on a two inch plastic wind-up skeleton, monster or witch.
 Priceless memories.
 No one ever really outgrows having fun!